 Management uses its judgment to the assessment and classification of financial instruments by category using the fair value measurement hierarchy (Note 3).
-As at the reporting date the Group had financial assets and liabilities classified as Level 1 and Level 3.
+As at the reporting date the Group had financial assets and liabilities classified as Levels 1, 2 and 3.

-For financial assets and liabilities not measured at fair value but for which fair value is disclosed, Management believes that the fair value of the following assets and liabilities approximates their carrying value: cash, trade and other receivables (excluding accounts receivable of JSC RZD Logistics), other financial assets, trade and other payables, finance lease obligations.
-Except for cash, these financial assets and liabilities relate to Level 3 in the fair value hierarchy.
+For financial assets and liabilities not measured at fair value but for which fair value is disclosed, Management believes that the fair value of the following assets and liabilities approximates their carrying value: cash and cash equivalents, trade and other receivables, other financial assets, trade and other payables.
+These financial assets and liabilities, except for cash and cash equivalents, and financial guarantee for the investment in joint venture, relate to Level 3 in the fair value hierarchy.